 When announcing next year’s Spending Review at March’s Spring Statement, the Chancellor said: "First you work out what you can afford.
 Then you decide what your priorities are.
 And then you allocate between them."
 However, Mr Hammond now finds himself bound by the Prime Minister's pledge to end austerity and boost public spending.
 During her speech at the Conservative Party Conference in October, Theresa May said: “When we’ve secured a good Brexit deal for Britain, at the Spending Review next year we will set out our approach for the future.”

 Despite the Prime Minister’s optimistic tone, time is running out for a negotiated Brexit, and the Chancellor has already signalled the need for a further Spring Budget in the event of 'No Deal'.
 Despite already allocating over £4 billion in total to Brexit preparations, the economic consequences of exiting the EU without a deal to maintain UK access to the Single Market and its closest trading partners would necessitate urgent measures to keep the economy afloat.
 In the event of ‘No Deal’, the Chancellor would be tasked with balancing a commitment to ending austerity with the need to prevent the UK from falling into a widely-predicted recession.

 At GRANTfinder, our team of content writers and researchers are sourcing and reporting on what’s new in funding and policy every day.
-To keep informed of the latest funding updates, sign up to two months’ free access to our news service.
+To keep informed of the latest funding updates, check our public News Sample on weekly basis.